 This chapter gives some background information on firewalls and introduces the ZyAIR firewall.
+This chapter is not applicable to the ZyAIR B-2000.

 11.1 Firewall Overview

 Originally, the term firewall referred to a construction technique designed to prevent the spread of fire from one room to another.
 The networking term "firewall" is a system or group of systems that enforces an access-control policy between two networks.
 It may also be defined as a mechanism used to protect a trusted network from an untrusted network.
 Of course, firewalls cannot solve every security problem.
 A firewall is one of the mechanisms used to establish a network security perimeter in support of a network security policy.
 It should never be the only mechanism or method employed.
 For a firewall to guard effectively, you must design and deploy it appropriately.
 This requires integrating the firewall into a broad information-security policy.
 In addition, specific policies must be implemented within the firewall itself.